justindijkshoorn/vagrant-puppet-rbenv-ubuntu/readme.md

 	$ rails new myapp

 	# If you want to use MySQL
+	$ MySql username: root
+	$ MySql password is unset use the following command to set: sudo mysqladmin -uroot password yourpassword
 	$ rails new myapp -d mysql

 	# Create the database